 What’s all the fuss about Databox?

 Databox has ranked as #1 by G2Crowd for being most efficient data visualization tool.
 Despite the popularity, many fail to really take advantage of it- and that’s understandable, because it’s got more than 65 integrations with great tools, as well as more than two hundred one-click report templates.
 You could customize these templates, add multiple metrics into one dashboard and choose any preferred layout.
 When it comes to pre-built metric visualisation, the options fall into thousands!
-You wouldn’t need any sort of technical expertise to all your data metrics at your fingertips.
+You wouldn’t need any sort of technical expertise to have all your data metrics at your fingertips.

 What are some of the most common misconceptions about it?